Adele Opens Up About Dealing With Postpartum Depression

 She explained that things started to change when she opened up about her feelings: "One day I said to a friend, 'I fuckin’ hate this,' and she just burst into tears and said, 'I fuckin’ hate this, too.'
 And it was done.
 It lifted."

-Adele also described the pressure she felt as a new mother and how that contributed to her postnatal depression:
+Adele also described the pressure she felt as a new mom and how that contributed to her postpartum depression:

 Adele's story is an important reminder of that, as well.
 She told Vanity Fair that it indeed did get better, but only after she decided to ignore the pressures of being the perfect mother and just do what she needed to do for herself.